ambaradan/markchad/README.md

     ![markchad_splash_screen](images/markchad_splash.png)

-6. The installation script provides two ways to install Markchad.
+6. The installation script provides two ways to install *Markchad*.
 You can install it as the default ("Nvim"), or if you prefer to keep your markdown editor separate from other work, using "Markchad."

     ![markchad_install](/images/markchad_install.png)